NHS recruiting doctors from WHO “red list” countries

 It is a truth universally acknowledged that the health sector, like many other public services, is struggling with staff shortages.
 Multiple Governments have searched for solutions with international recruitment being a key one.

-Since Brexit, the UK is now relying on more immigration from outside the EU.
-Consequently, 2021 was the first year the NHS hired more doctors (10,009) from outside the UK and European Economic Area (EEA) than within (9,968).
+2021 was the first year the NHS hired more doctors (10,009) from outside the UK and European Economic Area (EEA) than within (9,968).
 Several of these medical professionals come from the World Health Organisation’s (WHO) “red list” of 47 countries – developing countries that severely lack medical personnel.

 92 per cent had been recruited from Africa, 81 per cent of whom came from Nigeria, a “red list” country

 Taking the Professional and Linguistic Assessments Board test set by the General Medical Council (GMC) is the first step to getting a medical license in the UK.
-This is overseen by the British Council who are sponsored by the Foreign & Commonwealth Office.
-Though many doctors have been recruited from Nigeria, the GMC also offers the exam in several other “red list” countries such as Ghana and Pakistan.
+This is overseen by the British Council and is sponsored by the Foreign & Commonwealth Office.
+While many doctors have been recruited from Nigeria, the GMC also offers the exam in several other “red list” countries such as Ghana and Pakistan.
 Both the GMC and British Council say they are not involved in active recruiting, rather they are providing a service for doctors wanting to come to the UK independently.
 This is permissible according to the guidelines.

 The contract opted him out of the Working Time Directive, which legislates that the average working week must not exceed 48 hours.